RobMeades/ioc-client/README.md

 `ssh -p xxxx -l username localhost`

-...where `xxxx` is the listening port on the remote machine and `username` is your user name on the Raspberry Pi.
+...where `xxxx` is the listening port you have specified and `username` is your user name on the Raspberry Pi.
 You can also retrieve files over the same tunnel with SFTP as follows:

 `sftp -P xxxx username@localhost:/path_to_file`

-...where `xxxx` is the listening port on the remote machine, `username` is your user name on the Raspberry Pi and `path_to_file` is the full path of the file you want to retrieve from the Raspberry Pi.
+...where `xxxx` is the listening port you have specified, `username` is your user name on the Raspberry Pi and `path_to_file` is the full path of the file you want to retrieve from the Raspberry Pi.
 Or you can enter an interactive SFTP session with:

 `sftp -P xxxx username@localhost`